Chefclub/gatsby-plugin-complex-sitemaps/README.md

 # gatsby-plugin-complex-sitemap-tree

 Create a sitemap tree for your Gatsby site.
+Compatible **Gatsby 4**.

 _NOTE: This plugin only generates output when run in `production` mode!
 To test your sitemap, run: `gatsby build && gatsby serve`_